Nathan Healy

 Leasing Solar Panels

-Stamford residents have access to Power Purchase Agreements (PPAs) through both Eversource and United Illuminating Company.
-With a PPA, you pay for the actual electricity your solar panels generate at a fixed rate per kilowatt-hour, typically lower than your current utility rates.
+Stamford homeowners served by Eversource or United Illuminating Company can access solar through Power Purchase Agreements (PPAs).
+With a PPA, you pay only for the electricity your panels produce at a set rate per kilowatt-hour, rather than covering upfront equipment costs.

 Go solar without the investment